 Often times in a space mission, a single rocket cannot carry enough propellant (along with the required tankage, structure, valves, engines and so on) to achieve the necessary mass ratio to achieve the desired final orbital velocity (v

 ).
-This presents a unique challenge in rocket physics.
+This presents a unique challenge.
 The only way to overcome this difficulty is by "shedding" unnecessary mass once a certain amount of propellant is burned off.
 This is accomplished by using different rocket stages and ejecting spent fuel tanks plus associated rocket engines used in those stages, once those stages are completed.

 The figure below illustrates how staging works.